certify/curriculum-github/plaintext files/videos.md

 * Private repositories can only be viewed, cloned, etc. by collaborators you have added.
 * You are allowed an unlimited number of public repos on your account, but must have a paid account to have any private repositories.
 * A `.gitignore` file tells git which types of files it shouldn't bother tracking.
 GitHub allows you to auto-generate your `.gitignore` file.
-* You may add an open source liscence to your repository if you'd like to make it open source.
+* You may add an open source license to your repository if you'd like to make it open source.
 * Once you've created your repo, you can add collaborators by searching for their GitHub user name in the `Collaborators` section of the repo.

 4.4: Creating Branches Locally

 * `git branch` shows which branch you're on locally, and which other local branches exist.
 * `git branch NEW_BRANCH_NAME` creates a new local branch.
 * You still must check out this new branch to edit it. `git checkout NEW_BRANCH_NAME`

 4.6: Workflow Review

 * This is a review of the workflow video from earlier.
-* `git add .` adds _all_ modiffied or new files to be commited, so you don't have to write out each file.
+* `git add .` adds _all_ modified or new files to be committed, so you don't have to write out each file.
 * You can write your commit message along with your commit command using the syntax: `git commit -m "COMMIT_MESSAGE"`.
 * Once this is finished, you must create a pull request on GitHub, and merge it on GitHub once it's completed.

 4.8: Pulling Changes from the Remote

 * When the remote repository has been changed (such as after a pull request), you need to update your local repository manually.
 * The command `git pull` will make your local working branch up to date with the remote version of that same branch.
 * This will not delete local branches that have been deleted on the remote repo.
 * To delete local branches that do not have a remote counterpart, use the `git branch --merged` command to list all such local branches, and then `git branch -d BRANCH_NAME` to delete specific local branches.

 ---